-- (1) Rate to decrease from 7.50% to 7.0% over three fiscal years, beginning fiscal year 2018. - (2) The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, refer to the 2014 experience study report.
+(1) The mortality table used was developed based on CalPERS' specific data.
+The table includes 15 years of mortality improvements using the Society of Actuaries 90 percent of scale MP 2016.
+For more details on this table, refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.

-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of the actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2017 valuation were based on the results of the actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
 The Experience Study can be obtained at CalPERS' website under Forms and Publications.